The Inward Investment and International Taxation Review: Netherlands

 - activities performed by a member of the management or supervisory board of an entity that is a resident of the Netherlands, even if the authority is restricted to those parts of the business that are located outside the Netherlands.

-In determining the profits attributable to a PE, the Netherlands follows the authorised Organisation for Economic Co-operation and Development (OECD) approach, which has been largely incorporated into the Dutch PE profit allocation decree of 2011.
+In determining the profits attributable to a PE, the Netherlands follows the authorised Organisation for Economic Co-operation and Development (OECD) approach, which was largely incorporated into the Dutch PE profit allocation decree of 2011.

 Tax incentives, special regimes and relief that may encourage inward investment